Monzcare R-Cup Reusable Menstrual Cup Review

 What People on Amazon are Saying about the Monzcare Cup:

 “It’s the softest cup I’ve ever tried.
 I prefer this, but I know that many people wouldn’t.
 It can be a bit hard to get it to pop open easily.
 I find myself having to twist and turn it in order to get it to suction in there.”

 “I just wasn’t happy in terms of design, function and overall quality.
 I should have stuck with my tried and true (the Diva Cup).
 I just had to replace it, and wanted to save a few bucks.
 Actually, it was a huge waste of money!”

-“Using this cup was one of the most painful experience of my life!
+“Using this cup was one of the most painful experiences of my life!
 And, I’ve tried other menstrual cups before and didn’t have a problem with them.”